AnaghaSujith/FFT-DIF-DIT-systolic-implementation/README.md

 - Verified FFT correctness for both DIT and DIF methods
 - Demonstrated benefits of systolic architectures
 - Compared synthesis metrics using a professional RTL synthesis tool
 - Showcased trade-offs between latency, area, and power
+- Verified using layered testbench

 ---